Gerda Verburg: Political career

 In Dutch general election of 1998, Verburg was elected as a Member of the House of Representatives for the Christian Democratic Appeal.
 She was one of the few Christian Democratic Appeal members who voted in favour of the legalisation of same-sex marriages.

 In 2003 Verburg was candidate for President for the House of Representatives, but she was defeated by People's Party for Freedom and Democracy candidate Frans Weisglas.

 Verburg was from 2003 Vice-Chair of the Parliamentary Party in House of Representatives.
 She was the chair of the Christian Democratic Appeal commission on social affairs.

 From 22 February 2007 until 14 October 2010 Verburg was Minister of Agriculture, Nature and Food Quality in the Cabinet Balkenende IV, and the first openly lesbian Minister of Christian Democratic signature in a Dutch Cabinet.
-In 17 June 2010 she returned to the House of Representatives until 30 June 2011.
+On 17 June 2010 she returned to the House of Representatives until 30 June 2011.